daveprowse/vac-live/lab-06/06-instructions.md

 `vault token -help`

-View the subcommand options.
+View the sub-command options.
 Then:

 `vault token create -help`

 Take a minute to view what the `vault token create` command does and examine the options.
 There are many.
 Focus your efforts on the `-ttl` and `use-limit` options for now.

 ## Create a token
-As you recall, we creating a token in a previous lab with a policy attached.
+As you recall, we created a token in a previous lab with a policy attached.
 This time we will create a token without specifying a policy.

 `vault token create`